Under-pressure Gerrard needs 'headline writers’

 "There's greater expectation and Villa fans thought the club would be further down the line."

-Former Villa assistant and Manchester United midfielder Roy Keane added on Sky Sports: "If Gerrard gets to January and these players are not producing, does he have to change them?
+Former Aston Villa assistant manager Roy Keane added on Sky Sports: "If Gerrard gets to January and these players are not producing, does he have to change them?

 "I could not believe how bad Villa's attacking players were.
 They have quality but it's the lack of quality to try something.
 They lacked the bottle to try and hurt Forest - that comes down to the players.